 Shenzi: Friends?
 I thought he said we were the enemy.

-- Dramatic Irony: The second half of the movie is centered around this trope.
-Scar blames Simba for his father's death, and he thinks his roar started the stampede in the first place, when the audience knows Simba is innocent and Scar set the whole thing up.
+- Dramatic Irony: In the second half of the movie, Scar blames Simba for his father's death, and he thinks his roar started the stampede in the first place, when the audience knows Simba is innocent and Scar set the whole thing up.
 Also, Scar tricks the Pridelanders into thinking Simba died as well, but the audience knows he's still pretty much alive.

-- Dude, Not Funny!: An in-universe variation.
+- An in-universe variation.
 Banzai is complaining about his injuries after the hyenas' scuffle with Mufasa, and Ed ticks Banzai off because he won't stop laughing.Banzai: It's not funny, Ed.

 (Ed tries briefly to stop before bursting out again)